 BIOTEC and NOVARTIS Extends Drug Discovery Partnership

-Over the past six years of collaboration, as many as 7,200 microbial isolates and 115 pure compounds have been investigated.
-Many of the microorganisms have proven their ability to produce new compounds.
+Since its inception, the partnership has investigated as many as 2500 microbial isolates and 70 pure compounds found locally, and many have proven their ability to produce new compounds.